rodgersadominic-a11y/Precision-Floor-Non-Equivalence-Manipulation-/README.md

 3. **`Risk Assessment in AI Systems.txt`** – What this means for deployed AI.

 Then explore the code and data to reproduce the results yourself.

+Note: The Desmos and Python png files are not evidence.
+They are only included to help build intuition about the complexity of PFNE failure modes.